-The Estonia attacks demonstrate that it takes only a few individuals to expose vulnerable civil infrastructure systems to harm.
+The Estonia attacks demonstrate that it takes only a few individuals to expose vulnerable civil infrastructure

 As the sixth anniversary of the Sept.
 11 attacks draws near and airports are on high alert for possible "dry runs" from terrorists, the likelihood of cyberterrorism has yet again surfaced for discussion in information security circles.

 Some have scoffed at the assertion that cyberterrorism is a real threat today.
 But with the power of botnets, SCADA systems becoming less proprietary and the recent attacks on Estonia, have we reached an inflection point where we need to take this more seriously?
 Could we actually be engaged in an Internet war soon?
 Are some nation states hostile actors with the capability of conducting cyberterrorism?
 And how does the private sector also arm itself against such attacks?

 In this month's Perspectives column (see "The Lesson of Estonia"), Dorothy Denning, information security pioneer, researcher and professor of defense analysis at the Naval Postgraduate School, argues that the attacks on Estonia this spring were probably not the workings of the Russian government, but finds the attacks very troubling nonetheless.
 The sheer power of today's botnets brought down the Estonian infrastructure for weeks and proved that a few individuals can indeed cause considerable damage at a national level.
 Denning asserts we need to take cyber defense very seriously, even if it appears over-hyped today.